5cw/6502/README.md

 This is also true of PHX and PLX, but only because mode x6 happens to be the X column.
 Y and ACC don't have this basically useless but deeply satisfying property because their modes are x7 and x5.
 I just wanted to tell myself there was a good reason.

-I kind of wish the pushes were all in one column like the pulls but this would require major reorganization and I like the x and y modes so i needed something fitting to do with STX X, STY Y, and STA A.
+I kind of wish the pushes were all in one column like the pulls but this would require major reorganization and I like the x and y modes so i needed something fitting to do with `STX X`,` STY Y`, and `STA A`.

 ### ***
 Many instructions don't make sense to use the accumulator mode, and many don't make sense to use immediate. because of this, `bbbbb101` is both immediate mode and accumulator mode depending on the instruction.
-But BIT is a rare instruction that benefits from having both options (and indeed does have both options in later revisions of the 6502) and I had a slot left over, so I shuffled some instructions around so that BIT in mode xE is accumulator mode.
+But `BIT` is a rare instruction that benefits from having both options (and indeed does have both options in later revisions of the 6502) and I had a slot left over, so I shuffled some instructions around so that `BIT` in mode `xE` is accumulator mode.

 ### ****
-TSX and TXS are awkward instructions to place, so I put them in the gap left by comparing x to itself and y to itself. (gross, ugly hack)
+`TSX` and `TXS` are awkward instructions to place, so I put them in the gap left by comparing x to itself and y to itself. (gross, ugly hack)